devkral/scn/specs.md

 * error signals an error
 * bytes signals a byte transfer (for debug)

+##reserved names
+* admin: as well as service as name

 ##bytes subprotocol
 socket opens byte receive request with a valid size range bytes keyword is read and checked, sends error and returns if it doesn't exists